KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 - **Cascade** — lawful multi-station articulation under distinct names
 - **Soft conflation** — coherent cross-stratum attribution on one native figure
-- **Hard conflation** — compression of centropic and inverse operators into one figure-composite
+- **Hard conflation** — compression of centropic and entropic operators into one figure-composite

 Cascade-collapse conflation is therefore not lawful cascade itself, but the collapse of cascade-recognition through symbolic compression.